Artist Statement – Earthly Windows

 The experience of the European landscape throughout the ages.

-Throughout the centuries the experience of landscape has changed.
-You can look at it as if you’re looking through a stained-glass window that colors your experience differently when you look through another part of the window.
-The experience is determined by the time you live in, the cultural environment, but also by the speed you travel through a landscape, and the reason why you travel.
+Throughout the ages, the experience of landscape has been subject to change.
+Like looking through a stained-glass window, your experience has a different colour if you move your eye to a different glass fragment of the window.
+Your experience is determined both by the era in which you live and your cultural surroundings, but also by the speed with which you travel through a landscape and your motivation for embarking on your journey.

 My own photographic journey – a trip through the time and space of Europe – begins in Spain, where I make my way on foot to Santiago de Compostela taking the oldest pilgrim’s route to experience the enclosed space of the Middle Ages.
 In France, I climb to the top of Mont Ventoux – following in Petrarch’s footsteps – to view with my own eyes the vista opening onto to the new world of the Renaissance.
 In Great Britain, I discover the symbol of the Industrial Revolution – a landscape scarred by human activity – in the mining landscapes in and around the Lake District.
 Lastly, I cross Germany with great speed on the Autobahn, to capture the experience of the twentieth century, forced upon the viewer in a series of impressions.

 Giambattista Tiepolo’s “pittoresca erudizione”, Wim Kranendonk, 2013, ISBN 978-90-6464-602-7